Posted by Julien DUMEZ

 Well first, you can say goodbye to all the additional software we mentioned before such as Java, and VPNs.
 Which in turn means that you don’t have to worry about updating them and dealing with their security issues.

 Let’s not also forget the simple fact that you’re effectively lowering your TCO by not buying extra licenses!
-Here’s a bonus: you’ll also save on a session manager since two-tier terminal emulators already have one built-in!
+Here’s a bonus: you’ll also save on a session manager since two-tier TN3270 emulators already have one built-in!

 Make life easier for your maintenance team

 Do a favor to your maintenance team by eliminating repetitive tasks.
-With a two-tier terminal emulator, there’s still nothing to install on each workstation.
+With a two-tier TN3270 emulator, there’s still nothing to install on each workstation.
 Nothing to update either, except for web-browsers which is done by the IT department anyway.

 No need to manage a middle-tier server (as it doesn’t exist in this situation) and no more worries about Windows 10 compatibility.
 These are things that will delight your maintenance team.
 I guarantee it.
 You can even mention full IPv6 compatibility to seal the deal!